locessentials/eng401-business-english-us/overview/bibliography.md

 - [Advancing Intercultural Competence for Global Learners](https://ecampusontario.pressbooks.pub/interculturalcompetence) online course on Open Library
 - [Intersectional](https://en.wikipedia.org/wiki/Intersectionality) as defined on Wikipedia
-- [Work culture: What it is + why it’s important](https://www.zoom.com/en/blog/work-culture) via Zoom -_Lean In_ book by Sheryl Sandberg.
+- [Work culture: What it is + why it’s important](https://www.zoom.com/en/blog/work-culture) via Zoom
+- _Lean In_ book by Sheryl Sandberg
 - Crybaby Trump image by Steve Sack via The Minneapolis Star Tribune adapted to include a phrase from an internet meme
 - Dogs Playing Poker image from 1894 by Cassius Marcellus Coolidge